 Is it lawful to do good on the Sabbath ... or to kill?
 Jesus said this to challenge them.
-He wanted them to acknowledge that it is lawful to heal people on the Sabbath.
+He wanted them to acknowledge that it is lawful to heal people on to acknowledge that it is lawfu the Sabbath.

 to do good on the Sabbath day or to do harm \dots to save a life or to kill to save a life or to kill to save a life